Mary-Varf/Skillbox-Vue2/README.md

 ## Description

-Skillbox_Vue2 is a shop implemented on Vue2.
+Skillbox_Vue2 is online store implemented on Vue2.